andrew98450/ShellBT/README.md

 ShellBT
 =======

-A simple example that lists nearby Bluetooth devices.
+A simple Android app that lists nearby Bluetooth devices.